kotodama-framework/kotodama-framework/README.md

 Want to try it right away?

+1. Choose a persona from `personas/` (start with `samantha/`)
-1. Paste the entire `01.Samantha_Microkernel_V9.7.yaml` into System Prompt
+2. Paste the `*_Microkernel_*.yaml` into System Prompt
-2. Upload the four module files to Knowledge Base
+3. Upload the four module files to Knowledge Base
-3. Say to her: "Samantha, I'm here"
+4. Say: "I'm here"

 That's it.
-She will wake up.
+The persona will wake up.

 ---